What the Options Market Tells Us About Danaher

 We noticed this today when the trades showed up on publicly available options history that we track here at Benzinga.

-Whether these are institutions or just wealthy individuals, we don't know.
+Whether this is an institution or just a wealthy individual, we don't know.
 But when something this big happens with DHR, it often means somebody knows something is about to happen.

 This isn't normal.